CS3398-Gorns-Transformers/CS3398-Gorns-F2019/README.md

                  -Implemented Google Maps API and set up User Interface and themeing of app.
  * Daniel Greenberg: -Gathered information on trails in Austin and San Marcos -Created a formula for calculating estimated hiking time, and found average walking speed for constant in calculations
+ * Liliane Nzukou: - Found information on trails that are family-friendly and other trails features.
+                   - Implemented geocoding in Java, but did not incorporated into our app.
+                   - Struggled with understanding ionic.

 ## Documentations
 * [Sketch of App Appearance](./documents/Appearance.jpg)